ibm-cloud-docs/containers/cs_loadbalancer.md

 5. If you choose to [enable source IP preservation for a version 1.0 load balancer service ![External link icon](../icons/launch-glyph.svg "External link icon")](https://kubernetes.io/docs/tutorials/services/source-ip/#source-ip-for-services-with-typeloadbalancer), ensure that app pods are scheduled onto the edge worker nodes by [adding edge node affinity to app pods](cs_loadbalancer.html#edge_nodes).
 App pods must be scheduled onto edge nodes to receive incoming requests.

-6. To handle incoming requests to your app from other zones, repeat the above steps to add a load balancer in each zone.
+6. Repeat the above steps to add a version 1.0 load balancer in each zone.

 7. Optional: A load balancer service also makes your app available over the service's NodePorts.
 [NodePorts](cs_nodeport.html) are accessible on every public and private IP address for every node within the cluster.
 To block traffic to NodePorts while you are using a load balancer service, see [Controlling inbound traffic to load balancer or NodePort services](cs_network_policy.html#block_ingress).

-## Setting up a load balancer in a single-zone cluster
+## Setting up a load balancer 1.0 in a single-zone cluster
 {: #config}

 Before you begin:

 * This feature is available for standard clusters only.
 * You must have a portable public or private IP address available to assign to the load balancer service.
-* [Version 2.0 load balancers](#planning_ipvs) are in beta.
-To use a version 2.0 load balancer:
-  * [Update your cluster's master and worker nodes](cs_cluster_update.html) to Kubernetes version 1.12 or later.
-  * Enable [VLAN spanning](/docs/infrastructure/vlans/vlan-spanning.html#vlan-spanning) for your IBM Cloud infrastructure (SoftLayer) account so that the load balancer 2.0 can route packets to various subnets in the account.
-To perform this action, you need the **Network > Manage Network VLAN Spanning** [infrastructure permission](cs_users.html#infra_access), or you can request the account owner to enable it.
-To check if VLAN spanning is already enabled, use the `ibmcloud ks vlan-spanning-get` [command](/docs/containers/cs_cli_reference.html#cs_vlan_spanning_get).

-To create a load balancer service in a single-zone cluster:
+To create a load balancer 1.0 service in a single-zone cluster:

 1. [Deploy your app to the cluster](cs_app.html#app_cli).
 When you deploy your app to the cluster, one or more pods are created for you that run your app in a container.
 Ensure that you add a label to your deployment in the metadata section of your configuration file.
 This label is needed to identify all pods where your app is running so that they can be included in the load balancing.
 2. Create a load balancer service for the app that you want to expose.
 To make your app available on the public internet or on a private network, create a Kubernetes service for your app.
 Configure your service to include all the pods that make up your app into the load balancing.